-- In the following, the term "Composite product manufacturing" is uniquely used to indicate phases 1, optionally 4, 5 and 6 all together. - This ST also uses the term "Composite product manufacturer" which includes all roles responsible of the TOE during phases 1, optionally 4, 5 and 6. - The TOE is delivered after Phase 3 in form of wafers or after Phase 4 in packaged form, depending on the customer's order. - In the following, the term "TOE delivery" is uniquely used to indicate: - after Phase 3 (or before Phase 4) if the TOE is delivered in form of wafers or sawn wafers (dice) or - after Phase 4 (or before Phase 5) if the TOE is delivered in form of packaged products. - The TOE is delivered in User or Admin configuration.
+- 42 The composite product life cycle is decomposed into 7 phases.
+Each of these phases has the very same boundaries as those defined in the claimed protection profile. - 43 The life cycle phases are summarized in Table 3. - 44 The sites potentially involved in the TOE life cycle are listed in Table 16. - The limit of the evaluation corresponds to phases 2, 3 and optionally 4, including the delivery and verification procedures of phase 1, and the TOE delivery either to the IC packaging manufacturer or to the composite product integrator ; procedures corresponding to phases 1, 5, 6 and 7 are outside the scope of this evaluation. - In the following, the term "Composite product manufacturing" is uniquely used to indicate phases 1, optionally 4, 5 and 6 all together.
+This ST also uses the term "Composite product manufacturer" which includes all roles responsible of the TOE during phases 1, optionally 4, 5 and 6. - 47 The TOE is delivered after Phase 3 in form of wafers or after Phase 4 in packaged form, depending on the customer's order. - 48 In the following, the term "TOE delivery" is uniquely used to indicate: - after Phase 3 (or before Phase 4) if the TOE is delivered in form of wafers or sawn wafers (dice) or - after Phase 4 (or before Phase 5) if the TOE is delivered in form of packaged products. - 49 The TOE is delivered in Admin (aka Issuer) or User configuration.